RSAHETIYA/Interactive-Devices-Final-Project/README.md

 To fix this issue we brainstormed how we might be able to pivot to not using the multiplexor.
 How could we best represent each of the 12 keys with only 9 available GPIO pins.
 We came up with an idea that would be symmetrical and evenly distributed across the board.
 Instead of having each note be represented by it's own individual LED, we will have only the white keys with LEDs housed above them.
 This way when a user hits a black key, this can be represented by the surrounding white keys to the left and right of this black key light up.
 Now single LEDs represent white keys, and double LEDs represent black keys (in the middle of the 2 LEDs).

-After we figured this out we cut a hole in the back of our piano boxes to be able to snake out the power cord and webcam cables out of the back.
+After we figured this out we cut a hole in the back of our piano boxes to be able to snake out the power cord and webcam (which is used as a speaker for this device) cables out of the back.

 Now we attached the LEDs on the protoboards to the inside of the front face of our board, taped them down to be secure, and fit in the Raspberry Pi with all the alligator clips attached to a MFR capacitive touch sensor board.

 ![bothNoTop](https://user-images.githubusercontent.com/112603386/207701128-3e72a2a3-2f06-410e-983f-fbf2c40d9311.jpeg)

-With all the alligator clips attached to our copper 2D piano keys, we are ready to test.
+Next we use an mpr121 capacitive touch sensor attached  With all the alligator clips attached to our copper 2D piano keys, we are ready to test.

 https://user-images.githubusercontent.com/112603386/207701316-f26428f6-9e98-4399-bb6e-1b2f7bd7c155.mp4